Outforia Quicktake: Key Takeaways

 Before we dive into the details about seals, here are our answers to some of your most commonly asked questions about the different types of seals:

-A seal is a marine mammal.
+Yes, a seal is a marine mammal.
 Although they live in the ocean and other bodies of water, seals are not fish.
 Rather, seals have fur, mammary glands, and the ability to breathe oxygen, all of which are essential characteristics of any mammal.

-How Many Types of Seals Are There?
+How Many Seals Are There?

 There are 33 living seal species in three families.
 Additionally there are at least 50 different extinct types of seals that scientists have identified using fossils and other paleontological records.